convox/praxis/docs/getting-started-local.md

 This guide will walk you through installing the Praxis CLI and setting up a Docker-based development environment for an app.

-The [getting-started-aws.md](Getting Started for Production Deploys) will walk you through creating a Convox account and setting up a an AWS-based production environment for an app.
+The [Getting Started for Production Deploys](getting-started-aws.md) will walk you through creating a Convox account and setting up a an AWS-based production environment for an app.

 Together you'll see how Praxis offers an app workflow -- build, config, diff, test and promote -- that works exactly the same in development and production.
 The result is a simple, fast and portable dev, test and deploy workflow.